wp-plugins/easy-swipebox/readme.txt

 License URI: http://opensource.org/licenses/MIT

 This plugin enable SwipeBox jQuery extension to all links to image or Video (Youtube / Vimeo).
-Please, for contributions, issues and questions visit https://github.com/leopuleo/easy-swipebox

 == Description ==

 This plugin enable SwipeBox jQuery extension to all links to image or Video (Youtube / Vimeo).
+Please, for contributions, issues and questions visit https://github.com/leopuleo/easy-swipebox

 == Installation ==

-1. Download the plugin fron Wordpress repository.
+1. Download the plugin from Wordpress repository.
 1. Upload the plugin folder in `/plugins/`.
 1. Activate the plugin.